comsci-uwc-isak/unit-1-project-Chinomnso-Okechukwu/README.md

 Here the option -f in the if condition checks for a file in the working folder.

-In our evaluation, we are going to look at the success criteria and conclude whether or not we meet the criteria:
+In my evaluation, I am going to look at the success criteria and conclude whether or not I met the criteria:
 1. A car can be created: This is absolutely true as the program for creating a car under the development section works perfectly.
 2. A trip can be recorded for a given car: This is also true as the program for recording a trip for an existing car in the development section also works.
 3. A summary (total distance travel, average) of trips can be measured: Oops!
 I'm afraid that this program doesn't give the expect output.
 On the bright side, the program for the action summary has clear steps for users to understand.
 4. A car information can be edited: Yes.
 A car information can be edited using the action edit.
 The program for edit in the development section runs fine.
 5. A basic working backup system is available: Yes it is.
-We are able to backup on the desktop or into a USB drive.
+THe programs can be backup-ed to the desktop or into a USB drive.
 6. The user can easily (name notation, documentation) understand the commands: This is true as man pages help explain the commands and their functions.
 7. The installation and uninstallion does not need any additional software.
 It is very simple.
 8. A car can be deleted: This is true as the program for deleting a car under the development section works perfectly.

-Having reviewed all this we can say that we acheived success but not total success since the summary action is not giving the required output.
+Having reviewed all this I can say that I acheived success but not total success since the summary action is not giving the required output.

 ### Future Improvements
+The purpose of Rental Car businesses is to make money.
+This current programs can only record the distance travelled by the car without considering the amount of money per kilometre.
+So, in our updated RentalCarApp we can include a program that calculates the price per kilometre.
+We can also provide the RentalCarApp in different languages.

 ### Testing
-1. The testing we used corresponds to dynamic testing as opposed to static testing.
+1. The testing I used corresponds to dynamic testing as opposed to static testing.
-1. It also corresponds to alpha testing because we are the ones developing the Rental Car App.
+1. It also corresponds to alpha testing because I are the ones developing the Rental Car App.
-1. It also corresponds to white-box testing because we had to go inside and check everything.
+1. It also corresponds to white-box testing because I had to go inside and check everything.
 1. The program meets functinal requirements and user expectations.